desihub/fastspecfit/README.rst

 This repository contains code and documentation to perform fast, simple spectral synthesis and emission-line fitting of `DESI`_ spectra.

-..For full documentation please visit `fastspecfit on Read the Docs`_.

 .. _DESI: https://desi.lbl.gov
 .. .. _`fastspecfit on Read the Docs`: http://fastspecfit.readthedocs.org/en/latest/